roboscienceorg/robolib/DesignDoc/source/businessplan.rst

 Regulatory environment
 ----------------------

-As an open-source project, there is not much regulation in the environment.
+As an open-source project, there is not much regulation in the environment in terms of user protection.
 However, if this were to formally be attached to a class taught by a University, it would be important to ensure no unmet regulations are inherited from the academic world.

+That being said, any user of the project must abide by the agreement described by our license, the Educational Community Licence V2.0.
+In general terms, this license allows for the free use and redistribution of the project, provided that any modified and redistributed code includes the license as well as a notice of modifications.
+This license also exonerates any of the contributors from losses or damages caused by the use of the project.

-Although there may not be formal regulations, there is also a moral responsibility to ensure that the education provided is factually accurate, as this could potentially inform future robotics professionals.
+Although there are few formal regulations in the open-source environment, there is also a moral responsibility to ensure that the education provided is factually accurate, as this could potentially inform future robotics professionals.

 Intellectual Property and Freedom to Operate
 --------------------------------------------